Testicular failure is when the testicles cannot produce sperm or male hormones.

 - Loss of armpit and pubic hair

-- Slow development or absence of secondary male sex characteristics (growth and distribution of hair, scrotal enlargement, penis enlargement, voice changes)
+- Slow development or lack of secondary male sex characteristics (hair growth, scrotum enlargement, penis enlargement, voice changes)

-Men may also notice they do not need to shave as frequently.
+Men may also notice they do not need to shave as often.

 Signs and tests

-- Genitals that do not clearly look either male or female (usually noted in infancy)
+- Genitals that do not clearly look either male or female (usually found during infancy)

-- Tumor or mass (group of cells) on or near the testicle
+- Tumor or growth (group of cells) on or near the testicle

-Testicular failure and low testosterone levels may be difficult to diagnose in older men because testosterone levels normally fall with age.
-The level of testosterone at which replacement therapy would be likely to improve symptoms and other outcomes is unpredictable and variable.
+Testicular failure and low testosterone levels may be hard to diagnose in older men because testosterone levels normally fall with age.

-Male hormone supplements may successfully treat some forms of testicular failure.
+Male hormone supplements may treat some forms of testicular failure.
 Men who take testosterone replacement therapy need to be carefully monitored by a doctor.
-Testosterone may cause overgrowth of the prostate gland and an abnormal increase in red blood cells.
+Testosterone may cause excess growth of the prostate gland and an abnormal increase in red blood cells.

 Many forms of testicular failure cannot be reversed.
 Hormone replacement therapy can help reverse symptoms, although it may not restore fertility.